KristinaRiemer/r-programming-an-introduction/README.md

 * The *.Rmd* file can be opened in RStudio
 * The *.html* file will open in your browser
 * The *.pdf* file will open using any PDF viewing software
-* Please let me know if you have any issues (staceyborrego@gmail.com).
-Happy scripting!
+* Please let me know if you have any issues (kristina.p.riemer@gmail.com).
+Happy coding!